Hybrid quantum image classification and federated learning for hepatic steatosis diagnosis

-The two most widely used techniques are Fully Homomorphic Encryption (FHE)~\cite{Rivest1978ONDB} and the Secure Multi-Party computation (SMPC)~\cite{ZHAO2019357}.
-FHE is a key-based encryption in which the encryption process preserves algebraic operations, in this technique a third party can calculate on the data without knowing it.
-In addition to depending on a trusted third party, they do not provide perfect security and therefore could represent a lack of security when used in FL.
-To solve this problem, Liang at all. have proposed a symmetric quantum version of FHE~\cite{liang2013symmetric} that guarantees perfect privacy by making such an encryption technique safe.
-The SMPC technique is a cryptographic protocol that distributes a computation across multiple parties where no individual party can see the other parties data.
-This approach does not need a trusted third party to see the data and in addition, the data are encrypted in-use because they are divided and distributed among the players during calculation, which makes it secure against quantum attacks (for now).
-On the other hand there is an high communication costs between players because the computational overhead due the use of random numbers which must be generated in order to ensure the security of the computation.
+The SMPC technique is a cryptographic protocol that distributes computation across multiple parties where no individual party can see the other party's data.
+This approach does not need a trusted third party to see the data, and in addition, the data are encrypted in-use because they are divided and distributed among the players during calculation, which makes it secure against quantum attacks (for now).
+On the other hand, there is a high communication cost between players because of the computational overhead due to the use of random numbers which must be generated in order to ensure the security of the computation.